B6 road (Cyprus): History

-Since the island's capital was moved from Paphos to Nicosia after the Roman times, transportation to Paphos - being a very small town at the time - from the rest of the island was very difficult due to the mountainous geomorphology of the island's Southwestern coast.
+After Cyprus's capital moved from Paphos to Nicosia after Roman times, transportation to and from Paphos — a small town at the time — was difficult due to Cyprus's mountainous southwestern coast.

-Until the British colonial times, people also used the sea as an alternative to avoid the extremely long dangerous path connecting the two areas.
-In the end of 19th century, near 1890, the first road was built.
-It was approximately 80 km long and between 10-12 feet wide.
-The B6 was built at 1963 and it runs along the same corridor of the first road.
+Until British colonial times, people used the sea to avoid the long and dangerous path connecting the two areas.
+Around 1890, the first road between Limassol and Paphos was built.
+It stretched 80km and was 10-12 feet wide.
+The B6 was built in 1963 on the same route as this first road.

-After the Turkish invasion in 1974, and the occupation of the touristic key city of Famagusta the government searched for alternatives to attract tourism to the rest of the island.
-The need of good road transportation to the whole island was one of the first projects to be done.
-The road is 66 km long (6 km longer than the A6 Motorway, a modern 4 lane highway that replaced the B6 as the main connecting route).
-It runs through 7 villages and the Western Sovereign Base Area.
+After the Turkish invasion in 1974 and the occupation of Famagusta, the government sought to attract tourism to the rest of the island.
+The need for road transport was seen as necessary for this goal.
+The road is 66 km long, (6 km longer than the A6 motorway, a modern 4 lane highway that replaced the B6 as the main connecting route).
+It runs through 7 villages and parts of Akrotiri Sovereign Base.